Designing a Design-Driven Organization

 - Task status reports

 Design-driven organizations are not isolated to a particular sized company; they can include startups, scale-ups, SMBs, and enterprise companies -- any organization that wants to grow and deliver a great customer experience.
 How you approach design thinking depends on your organization's culture and scale.
-Organizations that use cross-disciplinary teams, lead with customer-focused design, and share knowledge effectively will rise quickly to the top of their sector.

 "SCTC Perspectives" is written by members of the Society of Communications Technology Consultants, an international organization of independent information and communications technology professionals serving clients in all business sectors and government worldwide.